 Above all else, you want to make sure your senior stays warm somehow.
 Whether they put on a warm hat, heavy coat, and extra layers of clothing or use one blanket or several, doing something like this should allow them to trap in more body heat and avoid hypothermia.

 A Heater Or Furnace Is Your Best Heating Option

-While products like ceramic heaters don’t release carbon monoxide, they’re still a danger as a major fire hazard.
+While products like ceramic space heaters don’t release carbon monoxide, they’re still a danger as a major fire hazard.
 Instead, above all else, your senior should have central heating via a furnace or household heater.